cloudmesh/cloudmesh-pi-cluster/cloudmesh/cluster/spark/bin/README.md

 3) save spark-setup-worker.sh to /bin

-4) save spark-scp-setup-to-worker.sh to /bin
+4) save spark-copy-spark-to-worker.sh to /bin

-5) save spark-uninstall2.3.4.sh to /bin

-6) save spark-uninstall2.4.5.sh to /bin
+5) save spark-uninstall2.4.5.sh to /bin

-7) save spark-run-cluster-test.sh to /bin
+6) save spark-run-cluster-test.sh to /bin